lacanoid/pgddl/ROADMAP.md

 This started as a quick hack some years ago, when I broke my PostgreSQL database (must have been version 7.3 or so) so that pg_dump wouldn't dump it anymore.
 Plus it couldn't handle dumping say only functions from certain schema.
-I have since then learned how to fix my database and pg_dump got options like -n.
+I have since then learned how to fix my database and pg_dump got options like --schema.

 But the idea of a database being able to dump itself more autonomously persisted.
 After all, if LISP can do it, why not Postgres with its' awesome SQL power?